onedata/onedata-documentation/docs/user-guide/oneclient.md

 The hostname can be found in the [Web GUI][10].

-In order to terminate the Oneclient application and unmount your spaces, type:
+To terminate the Oneclient application and unmount your spaces, type:

 ```bash
 $ fusermount -uz <MOUNT_POINT>